pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sorcerer.md

 Known clones:  Personal Systems Consulting PS-80,  Dynasty smart-ALEC II

-The Sorcerer Exidy has been tested on the MESS emulator by transferring the programs in WAV file format.
+The Sorcerer Exidy has been tested on the MESS emulator by transferring the programs in WAV file format as well as .srr format in [JSourcerer](http://www.liaquay.co.uk/sorcerer/instructions.html)

 ![](images/platform/sorcerer-dstar.jpg)